Diagnostic System for the Brain Maturation Process in Premature Infants

 Project Tenecor Supports Physicians

-We are developing analytical software as an integral component of a multifunctional monitoring system for premature births in the sub-project "Diagnostic support system for the maturation process of the brain in premature births," as part of the BMWi's Tenecor project.
+We are developing analytical software as an integral component of a multifunctional monitoring system for premature births in the sub-project "Diagnostic support system for the maturation process of the brain in premature births," as part of the BMBF's Tenecor project.
 Using methods of machine learning, the final version of the system is expected to facilitate the physician's assessments of the health of the newborn and the development process of the brain by means of a synergistic evaluation of five signal sources (NADH, EEG, aEEG, DC-EEG, impedance).

 Currently,